Today I want to write about a bit of a different subject. One that hasn’t been spoken about much before.

 What had happened was that usually on weekends we would go out and have breakfast and or dinner or lunch somewhere.
-And then I would have had tap water with our meal.
-That leaded then to me starting to get really sick on Mondays, recovering during the week, because at home we have filtered water.
+And then I would have tap water with our meal.
+That caused me to start getting really sick on Mondays, recovering during the week, because at home we had filtered water.
 Then feeling well and healthy again on the weekend, eating out again and having tap water, so the circle started anew…

 Another thing that had never crossed my mind until we stayed in a holiday home in Queensland, where the showers were running on rainwater is, how the chlorine in the water has been influencing my everyday life, in terms of showering and general well being.